-Examples of the risks and uncertainties include, but are not limited to: risk that financial conditions may change; risks relating to the progress of our research and development (including the results of clinical trials being conducted by us and the risk that our lead product candidate, Surfaxin[®], or other drug candidates will not prove to be safe or useful for the treatment of certain indications); the risk that we will not be able to raise additional capital or enter into additional collaboration agreements (including strategic alliances for our aerosol and Surfactant Replacement Therapies); risk that we will not be able to develop a successful sales and marketing organization in a timely manner, if at all; risk that our internal sales and marketing organization will not succeed in developing market awareness of our products; risk that our internal sales and marketing organization will not succeed in developing market awareness of our products; risk that our internal sales and marketing organization (NDA) we filed in April 2004 and the Marketing Approval Application (MAA) we submitted in October 2004; risks relating to the ability of our third party contract manufactures to provide us with adequate supplies of drug substance and drug products for completion of any of our clinical studies; nisks relating to the lack of adequate supplies of drug substance and drug products for completion of any of our clinical studies; nisks relating to the lack of adequate supplies of drug substance and drug products for completion of any of our clinical studies; nisks relating to the lack of adequate supplies of drug substance and drug product set.
-In Park Discussion and Analysis of Financial Condition and Results of Operation - Risks Related to Our Business," and in the documents incorporated by reference in this report.
+Examples of the risks and uncertainties include, but are not limited to: risk that financial conditions may change; risks relating to the progress of our research and development (including the results of clinical trials being conducted by us and the risk that our lead product candidate, Surfaxin[®], or other drug candidates will not prove to be safe or useful for the treatment of certain indications); the risk that we will not be able to raise additional capital or enter into additional collaboration agreements (including strategic alliances for our aerosol and Surfactant Replacement Therapies); risk that we will not be able to develop a successful sales and marketing organization in a timely manner, if at all; risk that our internal sales and marketing organization will not succeed in developing market awareness of our products; risk that our internal sales and marketing organization will not be able to attract or maintain qualified personnel; delays in the FDA's or other health regulatory authorities' approval or potential rejection of any applications we file, including the New Drug Application (NDA) we filed in April 2004 and the Marketing Approval Application (MAA) we submitted in October 2004; risks that any such regulatory authority will not approve the marketing and sale of a drug product even after acceptance of an application we file for any such drug product; risks relating to the ability of our third party contract manufacturers to provide us with adequate supplies of drug substance and drug products for completion of any of our clinical studies or commercialization; risks relating to the lack of adequate supplies of drug substance and drug product for completion of any of our clinical studies, and risks relating to the development of competing therapies and/or technologies by other companies; and the other risks and certainties detailed in Part I, Item 2: "Management's Discussion and Analysis of Financial Condition and Results of Operation - Risks Related to Our Business," and in the documents incorporated by reference in this report.
 Companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials, even after obtaining promising earlier trial results.
-Data obtained from tests
+Data obtained from tests are susceptible to varying interpretations, which may delay, limit or prevent regulatory approval.